 The judge has reserved his decision.

-Next story in National: Patient dies after mistakenly taken off screen list
+Next story in New Zealand: Patient dies after mistakenly taken off screen list

 Copyright © 2012, Radio New Zealand